Websplashers

 Breakfast: Warm oatmeal with half a mashed banana, a spoonful of almond butter, cinnamon, and pumpkin seeds on top.
 Eat it slow.
 Seriously, that’s part of it.
 Cup of tulsi tea on the side.

-Lunch: Big salad — mixed greens, a can of wild salmon or a grilled fillet, sliced avocado, cherry tomatoes, cucumber.
+Lunch: Big salad — mixed greens, a can of wild salmon or a grilled fillet, sliced avocado, cherry tomatoes, and cucumber.
 Dress it with lemon and olive oil.
 That’s it.
 Don’t overthink the dressing.

 Dinner: Baked sweet potato loaded with black beans, sautéed red bell pepper and onion with cumin, and a spoonful of plain Greek yogurt on top.
 Genuinely satisfying.